 - maintaining a regular schedule of electronic deposits.

 - being 18 or younger (19 or younger in Alabama).

-You’ll earn a low annual interest rate around 0.01 percent, which is significantly lower than a high-yield savings account.
+You’ll earn an annual interest rate significantly lower than a high-yield savings account like you can find with an online-only account.
 If you’re planning to leave your money in savings for interest growth, this account won’t help as much.

 However, advantages include the ability to link your account to a Wells Fargo checking account to avoid overdraft fees.

 You can also set up automatically recurring deposits, such as $1 from checking every time you use your debit card.
 This kind of interconnectedness between accounts can help you save money without making a point of doing so.

 Wells Fargo’s Platinum Savings account rewards customers who have higher balances with better savings rates.

 If you hold a balance over $100,000, you’ll earn the bank’s highest interest rate.
 However, this rate is nothing special, especially when compared to the rates you can earn from online-only savings accounts.

 A certificate of deposit from Wells Fargo unlocks higher interest rates on your savings.
 In return, you’ll agree to leave your money alone for the CD’s term.